Jtalbert15/jtalbert15/README.md

 <a href="https://github.com/Jtalbert15/Powershell-ISE-and-scripting/blob/main/README.md">Powershell ISE and scripting</a>

+<h1>Miscellaneous / Networking </h1>

-<h1><a href="https://github.com/Jtalbert15/Remote-accessing-a-domain-users-computer/blob/main/README.md">Using Remote Desktop to connect to a computer</a></h1>
+<a href="https://github.com/Jtalbert15/Remote-accessing-a-domain-users-computer/blob/main/README.md">Using Remote Desktop to connect to a computer</a>

+<a href="https://github.com/Jtalbert15/Using-Tracert-to-diagnose-network-issues/blob/main/README.md">Using Tracert to diagnose network issues</a>